MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 If you set this policy to Force Installs (Per-User), 'Microsoft Edge' may only be deployed on a Per-User basis to all machines if Microsoft Edge Update is pre-installed Per-User.
 Requires Microsoft Edge Update 1.3.155.43 or higher.

-This policy is available only on Windows instances that are joined to a Microsoft® Active Directory® domain.
+This policy is available only on Windows instances that are joined to a Microsoft&reg; Active Directory&reg; domain.
 #### Windows information and settings
 ##### Group Policy (ADMX) info
 - GP unique name: Install